robvandenbogaard/omxplayer/README.md

 omxplayer(1) -- Raspberry Pi command line OMX player
 ====================================================

+NOTE: This fork is an adapted version for use in a portable cinema setup.

 OMXPlayer is a command-line video player for the Raspberry Pi.
 It can play video directly from the command line and **does not require a [desktop](https://en.wikipedia.org/wiki/Desktop_environment)**.
 OMXPlayer